 WHAT IS A FISHER HOUSE?

 A Fisher House is “a home away from home” for families of patients receiving medical care at major military and VA medical centers.
 The homes are normally located within walking distance of the treatment facility or have transportation available.
-As of November, 2020, there are 90 Fisher Houses located in the U.S., Germany and United Kingdom.
+There are 91 Fisher Houses located in the US, Germany and United Kingdom as of March 2021.

 Fisher House Southern California, Inc. supports four Fisher Houses throughout Southern California including the VA Long Beach Healthcare System, Naval Hospital Camp Pendleton, and Naval Medical Center San Diego.
 Here’s a closer look at the houses we support: